Holodomor comes from the combination of the Ukrainian words holod (hunger) and mor (to exterminate or eliminate).

 “The famine began.
 People were eating cats, dogs.
 In the Ros’ river all the frogs were caught out.
 Children were gathering insects in the fields and died swollen.
 Stronger peasants were forced to collect the dead to the cemeteries; they were stocked on the carts like firewood, than dropped off into one big pit.
 The dead were all around: on the roads, near the river, by the fences.
 I used to have 5 brothers.
 Altogether 792 souls have died in our village during the famine, in the war years – 135 souls”

-Victor Kravchenko, a defector who wrote about his experiences as a Soviet official, stated of the genocide,
+Victor Kravchenko, a defector who wrote about his experiences as a Soviet official, stated of the man-made famine:

 “What I saw that morning … was inexpressibly horrible.
 On a battlefield, men die quickly, they fight back … Here I saw people dying in solitude by slow degrees, dying hideously, without the excuse of sacrifice for a cause.
 They had been trapped and left to starve, each in his own home, by a political decision made in a far-off capital around conference and banquet tables.
 There was not even the consolation of inevitability to relieve the horror.”